-The recovering economy paired with higher unemployment and accessibility to more loan money than students have ever had is the perfect formula for higher loan default rates, but there are programs that make paying back loans easy.
+The recovering economy paired with higher unemployment and accessibility to more loan money than students have ever had is the perfect formula for higher loan default rates, but there are programs that make paying back £1000 loan for bad credit easy.

 “By theory, the national default rate could be zero if people were enrolled in the right repayment program,” McGivney said.
 “There are so many programs, it can be overwhelming.”

-The struggle in repaying loans can have an effect on enrollment at colleges, according to some.
+The struggle in repaying loans that you can check this out here, can have an effect on enrollment at colleges, according to some.